gabrielamenezes/facebook-layout/README.md

 # facebook-layout
+Finalizado :)
-A proposta ddo projeto visa imitar o template do facebook para fins de estudo do HTML/CSS puro <3
+A proposta do projeto visa imitar o template do facebook para fins de estudo do HTML/CSS puro!